 – K-Carafe pods: the pods for brewing a carafe, up to 30 oz.

-These pods are available from many different brands such as Green Mountain, Folgers, Starbucks, Dunkin’ Donuts and many more.
+These pods were available from many different brands such as Green Mountain, Folgers, Starbucks, Dunkin’ Donuts and many more.

 Also, there is a refillable pod available for your Keurig 2.0, too.
 So you can use your favorite coffee ground.